akamai/cli-eaa/README.md

 - `-v` or `--verbose` to trace the main steps
 - `-d` or `--debug` to get full visibility, include API HTTP headers

-The messages are printed on _stderr_ so you can safely redirect stdout to a file or using the `--output` option.
+The messages are printed on _stderr_ so you can safely redirect stdout to a file or use the `--output` option.